cioos-siooc/ckan/INSTALL_CIOOS_CKAN.md

   sudo nano $VOL_CKAN_CONFIG/production.ini
 ```

+### Windows:

-on windows edit the production.ini file and copy it to the volume
+edit the production.ini file and copy it to the volume

 ```bash
   docker cp production.ini ckan:/etc/ckan/
 ```

-Is ckan running?
+## Is CKAN running?

 Check container is running and view logs

 ```bash
   sudo docker ps | grep ckan
   sudo docker-compose logs -f ckan
 ```

-if container isn’t running its probably because the db didn’t build in time. restart…
+if container isn’t running its probably because the db didn’t build in time.

+Restart the CKAN container

 ```bash
   sudo docker-compose restart ckan
 ```

-Connect to container as root to debug
+## Connect to container as root to debug

 ```bash
   sudo docker exec -u root -it ckan /bin/bash -c "export TERM=xterm; exec bash"
 ```

+## No records are showing up

 If you rebuilt the ckan container and no records are showing up, you need to reindex the records.